MaayanBah/prostate-cancer-rna-analysis/README.md

 ```

 After I copied the files, I used WinSCP to transfer them to my computer.
 First, we'll review the fastqc reports.
-You can view screenshots from the report in the attached supplementary PDF
+You can view screenshots from the report in the attached first_quality_reports
-under the header "First quality reports."
+directory.

 Basic Statistics: I checked that all the samples have fastq reports.
 Sequence Quality Histograms: There are several things that I've noticed: